-Reactor 4 is ever present and ominous like Mount Doom.
-On April 26 in 1986, it exploded during a systems test and released radioactive particles into the atmosphere which spread over USSR, northern Europe and Scandinavia.
-Now I have been standing a hundred meters away from the beast.
+And then, rising like a concrete tombstone on the horizon: Reactor 4.
+It towers above me, ominous like Mount Doom.
+During a sleepless night in April 1986, it exploded during a systems test and released radioactive particles into the atmosphere which spread over USSR, northern Europe and Scandinavia.
+Here I stand, a hundred meters away from the beast.

 Reactor 4 in Chernobyl At Reactor 4 in Chernobyl.